nixworks/public/news/2012/02/19/index.md

 ##### Burma
 ### [Burmese dissident monk U Gambira, released last month from prison, is to face trial on charges breaking into and squatting in monasteries. ](/news/2012/02/19/burmese-dissident-monk-u-gambira-released-last-month-from-prison-is-to-face-trial-on-charges-breaking-into-and-squatting-in-monasteries.md)
-_Context: Burma, U Gambira, monastery_
+_Context: U Gambira, monastery, Burma_

 ##### Mexican
 ### [A fight amongst inmates leads to a prison riot in the Mexican city of Apodaca, Nuevo Leon, with 44 people dead. ](/news/2012/02/19/a-fight-amongst-inmates-leads-to-a-prison-riot-in-the-mexican-city-of-apodaca-nuevo-lea3n-with-44-people-dead.md)
-_Context: Apodaca, Mexican, Nuevo Leon_
+_Context: Nuevo Leon, Apodaca, Mexican_

 ##### Hosni Mubarak
 ### [Egyptian election officials fail to confirm the date of the first presidential election since Hosni Mubarak was ousted from power in last year's revolution. ](/news/2012/02/19/egyptian-election-officials-fail-to-confirm-the-date-of-the-first-presidential-election-since-hosni-mubarak-was-ousted-from-power-in-last-ye.md)